Welcome to today's edition of the Rush 24-7 podcast.

 Your phone calls, some audio soundbites for the debate coming up after this.

-You know the a lot of the questions that were asked last night, and it it stands to reason.
+You know, a lot of the questions that were asked last night, and it stands to reason.

-Like the abortion the abortion question that uh that that Matthews kept pounding Rudy on.
+Like the abortion, the abortion question that Matthews kept pounding Rudy on.

-I I would venture to say, well, it's it's crucial, and make no mistake about it.
+I would venture to say, well, it's crucial and make no mistake about it.

 It is not the single issue in this coming election, probably won't be the single issue, as it has been in the past because of the international threats that we face and the wide line of demarcation between the Republicans and the Democrats on how to deal with it.

-But I mean, they asking these guys uh which one of you is the next Reagan and uh all of this, it was it was just great display of of the little universe in which these libs and drive-by media people exist.
+It was just a great display of the little universe in which these libs and drive-by media people exist.

 It doesn't so much demonstrate that.

-This is this is just Chris Matthews, the moderator, constantly interrupting things.
+This is just Chris Matthews, the moderator, constantly interrupting things.

-Here's a montage of Chris Matthews interrupting the uh debaters last night.
+Here's a montage of Chris Matthews interrupting the debaters last night.

 We'll be able to bring our troops home safely.